OP-Engineering/link-preview-js/README.md

 ## SSRF Concerns

-Doing requests on behalf of your users or using user provided URLs is dangerous.
-One of such attacks is a trying to fetch a domain which redirects to localhost and so the users getting the contents of your server (doesn't affect mobile runtimes).
-In order to mittigate this attack you can use the resolveDNSHost option:
+Doing requests on behalf of your users or using user-provided URLs is dangerous.
+One of such attack is trying to fetch a domain that redirects to localhost so the users get the contents of your server (doesn't affect mobile runtimes).
+To mitigate this attack you can use the resolveDNSHost option:

 ```ts
 // example how to use node's dns resolver